treacherousfiend/LightmapUtil/README.md

 ### Licensing

-This repository is unlicensed -- almost all of the BSP reading related code (in bsplib.h and the other code files) is either taken directly from the [Source 2013 SDK](https://github.com/ValveSoftware/source-sdk-2013/) or heavily based on it.
+This repository is released into the public domain using the license "The Unlicense"  -- almost all of the BSP reading related code (in bsplib.h and the other code files) is either taken directly from the [Source 2013 SDK](https://github.com/ValveSoftware/source-sdk-2013/) or heavily based on it.

 I am not a lawyer this is the best I can do for a licensing section.